Skip to the content

 Image: Aleksander Zdjarsky

-Dr Sandak is also associate professor and research associate at the Faculty of Mathematics, Natural Science and Information Technology at University of Primorska.
-She was previously employed at Trees and Timber Institute of Italian National Research Council, where she coordinated the Laboratory of Surface Characterization.
+Dr Sandak is also an associate professor and research associate at the Faculty of Mathematics, Natural Science and Information Technology at the University of Primorska where she serves as a Management Board member of the New European Bauhaus Academy Pioneer Hub.
+She was previously employed at the Trees and Timber Institute of the Italian National Research Council, where she coordinated the Laboratory of Surface Characterization.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme Grant agreement No. 101044468.